 The Manager Quotes in Faust

 The Faust quotes below are all either spoken by The Manager or refer to The Manager.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Princeton University Press edition of Faust published in 2014.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Princeton University Press edition of Faust published in 2014.).

 Prelude in the Theater Quotes

 So now upon our modest stage act out

 creation in its every aspect,